webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 %

 - **Best practices**
-  - **Secure SNMP**: monitor switches. use v3.
+  - **Secure SNMP**: monitor devices. use v3 or IPSec to encrypt data.
-  - **Router Advertisement (RA) Guard**: IPV6 Neighbor Discovery. attacker could pretend to be router.
+  - **Router Advertisement (RA) Guard**: drops unauthorized IPV6 Neighbor Discovery and RA traffic. similar to DHCP snooping.
-  - **Port security**: individual switch ports to allow only a specified number of source MAC addresses to communicate.
-  - **Dynamic ARP inspection**: stops ARP posioning. switch creates it own table, if something odd happens, switch drops packet.
-  - **Control plane policing**: QoS traffic has to be processed.
-Malware masquerading as QoS can create a DoS.
-    - mitigate: policy that uses ACL to allow/deny types of QoS traffic.
-    - block non-management traffic that is tagged QoS.
-  - **Private VLANs**: port isolation: limit or prevent device to device communication.
+  - **Port security**: Port-Based Network Access Control(PNAC): switch performs some sort of authentication of the attached device before activating the port.
+  - **Dynamic ARP inspection (DAI)**: prevents a host from flooding gratuitous ARP replies.
+  - **Control Plane Policing**: attacker spoofs high-priority traffic(QoS). creates high demands on routers/switches.
+DoS.
+    - normal traffic uses ASIC chips to process frames without needing much overhead.
+    - QoS uses processing and memory(Control and Management planes) to route.
+  - **Private VLANs (PVLAN)**: restricting the ability of hosts within a VLAN to communicate directly with one another.
+    - Promiscuous Port: can communicate with every vlan.
+    - Isolated Port: can only communicate with promiscuous port.
+    - Community Port: only in same community and promiscuous.
   - **Disable unneeded switchports**: prevent gaining access to network.
 802.1X(EAP,RADIUS).
   - **Disable unneeded network services**: every service on network needs an open port. close all ports except required ports.
-    - control with NGFW. remove any unknown services.
+    - control with next generation firewall(NGFW). remove any unknown services.
     - scan for open ports with nmap.
   - **Change default passwords**: default passwords are well known.
-  - **Password complexity/length**: increase entropy. uppper/lower/special chars. more than 8 chars.
+  - **Password complexity/length**: increase entropy. uppper/lower/special chars.
+14 chars or more.
-  - **Enable DHCP snooping**: add additional security to prevent rogue DHCP from network. filters out invalid ip.
+  - **Enable DHCP snooping**: drops unauthorized DHCP packets.
-  - **Change default VLAN**: by default all ports assigned access(not trunk) will be assigned to the single default vlan.
-This makes it easier for attackers to know what vlan to target.
+  - **Change default VLAN**: VLAN 1. no ports should be assigned to default vlan.
-    - separate management traffic.
-    - honeypot default vlan.
+    - Native Vlan: untagged traffic(legacy no 802.1Q) on trunk is routed here.
+Change to non-default vlan on all switches.
-  - **Patch and firmware management**: update to fix security patches. always have a rollback plan, backup binaries.
+  - **Patch and firmware management**: monitor and update security patches. always have a rollback plan.
   - **Access control list**: allow/deny traffic based on tuples(grouping of categories: source ip, dest ip, port).
-  - **Role-based access**: least privilege. assign role, roles come preconfigured with necessary access.
+  - **Role-based access**: least privilege. assign role to employee, roles come preconfigured with necessary access.
   - **Firewall rules**: allow/deny traffic. firewall will log any rule match. adding explicit deny: any | deny, will log all traffic denied.
-    - **Explicit deny**: if match deny.
+    - **Explicit deny**: match rule, deny.
-    - **Implicit deny**: if nothing matches, drop.
+    - **Implicit deny**: no matches rule, drop.
 - **Wireless security**:
   - **MAC filtering**: limit access by matching MAC address. easily defeated.
   - **Antenna placement**: focus coverage on needed areas. limit access outside building. adjust power levels.
-802.1X.
-  - **Power levels**: not so strong signals reach outside building.
+  - **Power levels**: Power levels and channel selection should be tuned:
+    - access points do not interfere with one another.
+    - broadcast a signal that client can "hear" but cannot reply to.
-  - **Wireless client isolation**: devices can't communicate with each other. public areas. hotels.
+  - **Wireless client isolation**: clients can only communicate via its gateway. peer-to-peer blocked.
-  - **Guest network isolation**: on a subnet. no access to your network.
+  - **Guest network isolation**: on a separate network. custom security policy. internet only access(not local network).
-  - **Preshared keys (PSKs)**:
+  - **Preshared keys (PSKs)**: cryptographic symmetric key that is shared in advance between two or more parties to enable secure communication.
-  - **EAP**: 802.1X format of authentication(about 5 types).
+  - **EAP**: 802.1X format of authentication protocols(about 5 types).
 Used with RADIUS server.
-  - **Geofencing**: only allow device features in a specific area.
-MDM.
-  - **Captive portal**: message that appears when you connect to the network.
+  - **Geofencing**: valid geographic area to access the network. mobil device management(MDM).
+  - **Captive portal**: guest network. perform authentication by redirecting stations to a secure web page.
-- **IoT access considerations**: lights, door locks, smart devices.
-Security problems.
-IoT should be on separate network. vlan or guest network.
+- **IoT access considerations**:
-  - screened subnet(DMZ) is designed to be access from the internet.
+  - regular audit:
+    - prevent shadow IT(uncontrolled deployment of smart devices).
+    - supplier security policies and procedures.
+  - administrative interface is secured(no default passwords) and devices are assigned proper organizational roles.
+  - update patches. isolate network(vlan or guest).

 ## 4.4 Compare and contrast remote access methods and security implications